Overview

 The group works to identify barriers to patient and clinician uptake and identify methods to minimise barriers to uptake (including identifying strategies to avoid digital exclusion) and involve patients and patient representatives to ensure that the SIG agenda and priority setting remains aligned with both patients and healthcare professionals’ requirements.

-Convenors: Alexander Oldroyd, James Bateman, Philip Hamann and Melanie Martin
+Convenors: Alexander Oldroyd, James Bateman, Philip Hamann

 Ultrasound SIG

-Vasculitis SIG
+Vasculitis and PMR SIG

 Work and health SIG